matiasvergaras/final-reality-matiasvergaras/README.md

 ### Partial Delivery 2

-All the implementations that are not required yet are removed as they were mostly wrong.
+All the features that are not required yet are removed as they were mostly wrong.
 So far the code contemplates:
 - The same class hierarchy described in Homework 1
 - Weapon equipment
 - Normal attacks
 - Life status of the characters
 - Tests of the above.

-That is, **all the methods related to magic attacks and adverse states were removed.**
+That is, **all the methods related to magic attacks and adverse states were removed.** They will be re-implemented in the future, once we have delved further into the course.

+The equipping process is carried out via double dispatch, as we described before.
+Similar for the normal attacks, but we have added the new Deffense Points based behavior.
 #### Assumptions made so far
 - Characters and weapons do not change type.
 - Weapons can be equipped to only one character at a time.
 If the player tries to equip a weapon that is already equipped to another character, the weapon user is updated, so the first one ends without equipped weapon.
-- In the future, we may be interested in add another type of Enemy (So we abstracted all unespecific methods of Enemy in an AbstractCPUCharacter abstract class).
+- In the future, we may be interested in add another type of Enemy (So we abstracted all unspecific methods of Enemy in an AbstractCPUCharacter abstract class).
 - We can identify characters by their name, and that works both for CPU and Player characters.
+There will not be characters with same name, even if they are from different types (Attention: this last point is very important, because hashcode only takes in count the names, so if there are a BlackMage and an Enemy with the same name, they will have the same hashcode).
+- Initially we considered adding the maximum HP and maximum DP to the features that determine a character, however, we will consider that in the future the characters could 'level up' and increase these characteristics, so the key will be only the name.
 ---

 # #Homework 1